Your optical stabilizer

 STABILIZER PROTECTION

 We get asked this question every day.
-Because yes, many of you have seen your iPhone or other smartphone become unable to take a photo or usable video following damage to the camera's optical image stabilizer.
+Because yes, many of you have seen your iPhone or other smartphone become unable to take a photo or usable video following damage to the optical image stabilizer of the camera.

 Plenty of tweets, forum posts, and YouTube videos on the subject.
-A fair number of us have experienced this minor inconvenience.
+Quite a few of us have experienced this little inconvenience.
 Because yes, a smartphone without photo/video capability is quite a setback.

-The brands concerned have also posted a warning message on their websites for the past few months.
-We're only naming the main ones, but all brands offering this type of mount have the same issue.
+The brands concerned have actually posted a warning message on their website for the past few months.
+We'll only mention the main ones, but all brands offering this type of mount have the same issue.

 Damaged camera